twcapps/vue-spatialnavigation/README.md

 ### Enter action
 When a user actions an 'enter' keypress it will automatically be converted into a click action on the element that has active focus.
 So you can use the regular vue @click bindings.
+Note that by default vue only supports @click on html elements and you have to normally use @click.native on a component, this directive will automatically capture the native event though and convert it into a vue event so you can use @click for both native keyboard and mouse clicks.
 ```html
 <Component id="button1" v-focus @down="componentFunctionDown"></Component>
 <Component id="button2" v-focus @up="componentFunctionUp" @click="button2clicked"></Component>